kwur/new-kwur-site/_posts/2008-12-07-the-saturday-evening-post-up-12608.md

   </p>

   <p>
-    <span style="font-weight:bold;">Ryan Adams and the Cardinals &#8211; &#8220;Cardinology&#8221;</span>
+    <span style="font-weight:bold;">Ryan Adams and the Cardinals – “Cardinology”</span>
   </p>

   <p>
     Pretty subtle album, definitely one of the better ones in the huge amount of music under his belt.
 Solid lyrics, nice hooks.
-Takes a couple of listens to appreciate the details but I&#8217;d definitely give this a try.
-A bit predictable though, not as edgy as &#8220;Heartbreaker,&#8221; but still good overall.
+Takes a couple of listens to appreciate the details but I’d definitely give this a try.
+A bit predictable though, not as edgy as “Heartbreaker,” but still good overall.
   </p>

   <p>